 SOCIAL SUPPORT PROGRAMS

-Socialisation for anyone living with dementia
+Socialisation for anyone living with dementia at any age.

 Caladenia has been providing services to people with dementia and their carers for over 30 years.
-Social Support Groups are run from our Meadowbank House in Mooroolbark which is the only purpose built facility for Dementia Specific Day Care in the Shire of Yarra Ranges.
+Social Support Groups are run from our Meadowbank House in Mooroolbark which is the only purpose built facility for Dementia Specific Day Programs in the Shire of Yarra Ranges.

 An enormous amount of planning has gone into designing the buildings and garden, which are functional, safe and secure, as well as being reminiscent of a grand club or house.
 From the sweeping verandahs we have views of the City of Melbourne and Mt Macedon as well as views of the Dandenong Ranges and surrounds.